Sparse Functional Boxplots for Multivariate Curves

 \section{Applications}

 Applications include the univariate CD4 cell counts and bivariate malnutrition data introduced in Section \ref{sec:intro}.
 The analysis follows the procedures of fitting the data and consideration between the sparse functional boxplot and its two-stage form.
 We do not show contours in the intensity sparse two-stage functional boxplot for the CD4 cell counts due to the narrow range in the central region, but we offer them for the malnutrition data.
-Here, we implement the normalization by dividing the intensity by the maximum within each variable.
-The comparisons of sparseness proportion between variables are displayed from the sparse functional boxplots.